 - Given that the Monaco circuit is located on the cramped streets of a functioning city, access is a little different than at other F1 races.
 The circuit itself is closed to traffic and pedestrians each morning on Grand Prix weekend between 6-8am, then reopened after the on-track finishes, between 19:30-20:30 (apart from Friday when the track is opened earlier.)

-- When the track is open, you are free to walk around much of the circuit.
-A series of bridges, walkways & tunnels provide access to the grandstands as well as bars, restaurants and hotels dotted around the track.
+- When the track is closed, ten entry gates provide access.
+(See below for recommended entrance gates for each grandstand).
+Inside the circuit, a series of bridges, walkways & tunnels provide access to the grandstands as well as bars, restaurants and hotels.
 Ample signage will help you find the way.
-When there is on-track action, access to some bridges and tunnels is restricted to fans holding a ticket for the relevant section.
+Access to some bridges and tunnels is restricted to fans holding a ticket for the grandstands in that section.

 - 06:00: Track Closed

 - 08:00-08:45: Formula Renault practice

 - 15:00-16:30: Formula 1 practice (FP2)

 Friday, May 21

 - 11:30-12:35: Formula 2 race one (42 laps / 60 mins)